iokinai/trl/README.md

         }
     }
     ```
-- `mut_ref` - Generates getters that provides `self` as `&mut self` instead of `&self`.
+- `mut_ref` - Generates getters that provide `self` as `&mut self` instead of `&self`.
 For setters, this parameter is ignored
     ```rust
     #[getters(mut_ref)]
     struct User {
         id: u32,
-        name: String
+        name: String,
-        // pub field are ignored by default pub phone_number: u64,
+        // pub fields are ignored by default pub phone_number: u64,
     }
     ```